chidiwilliams/buzz/README.md

 To import a file:

-- Click Import on the File menu (or **Command + O** on Mac, **Ctrl + O** on Windows).
+- Click Import Media File on the File menu (or the '+' icon on the toolbar, or **Command/Ctrl + O**).
 - Choose an audio or video file.
-Supported formats: "mp3", "wav", "m4a", "ogg", "mp4", "webm", "ogm".
-- Select a task, language, quality, and export format.
+- Select a task, language, and the model settings.
 - Click Run.
+- When the transcription status shows 'Completed', double-click on the row (or select the row and click the '⤢' icon) to open the transcription.

 | Field              | Options             | Default | Description                                                                                                                                              |
 |--------------------|---------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------|